MilanKlausz/nc_data_lib/README.md

   update your node modules according to the package.json/package-lock.json files.
 - Build and serve the app locally: `npm start`
   (Source files are watched.
 Reloading is only needed when editing the html file, editing js files trigger page reload.)
+- If you want to re-generate the database, or do other Python related development, you also have to activate the conda environment:
+  `conda activate nc_data_lib`

 If the database material format is changed:
 - The database file is being generated with the *database/generate_data.py* script, which is invoked